QUEER RELIGION: THE EXHIBITION

 “Whilst struggling to reconcile my gender identity and my faith, I saw an openly gay, Anglican priest and counsellor who helped me to realise the dignity in all of God’s creation.
 It helped me to see that there was dawn and dusk between the light and dark we read about in Genesis and this has enabled me as an educator to accept everyone, including myself, as truly made in the image of God.”

-George White, Trans Catholic Teacher
+He/him, Trans Catholic Teacher